hanfak/topics-to-learn/devOps/project-management-maven/plugins.md

 </build>
 ```

 We can see it has two goals, and the phase these goals are run in.
+The excution 'default-compile' is bound to the 'compile' phase.
+So when 'mvn compile' is run, it excutes defualt-compile goal ie 'compile'.

+If execution does not have a phase set, it will use the default phase that has been set.
+If not default has been set, then the execution will not be run during the build.
+If there is a defualt phase set, we can override it by explicitly setting it in the pom ie '<phase>compile</phase>'.

+To execute on the command line, `mvn compiler:compile@default-compile`

 NOTE: Always run `clean` before any other phase.